Betting Existentialism The Aesthetic, Ethical and Religious Punter

 The Danish philosopher Soren Kierkegaard is concerned with the question, how to become a true Christian?

 - The religious

-This three stages represents both the process of becoming a true christian, but it also represents three human archetypes.
+These three stages represent both the process of becoming a true Christian, but it also represents three human archetypes.
 Okay, so now what?
 What does this have to do with betting?
 In this post I'll try to draw some lines between Kierkegaards existentialism and what I call betting existentialism - how to become a true punter.
 Okay, let's try to do some philosophy (yes, you can join even though you don't have a tweed jacket)!

 What do you think?
 I think this quote captures one of the things I like about betting - the excitement and the losing of one's footing after placing the bet.
 The thrill.
 Another thing I like about betting is all the thinking you have to do, to be successfull.
 And thinking is after all what philosophy is about, so maybe we can learn something.

 Let's have a closer look to the three archetypes or existential stages:

 The aesthetic is described as the seducer.
 He is always on the flight from boredom, seeking entertainment and taking nothing serious.
 He likes to think, that he can manipulate people and events.
 He is always playing around, provoking and trying to recreating the world in his own image.
 He is seeking the thrill, trying to transform everything boring into something interesting.
 He obeys no rules, and is at the same time in no position to say no to temptations.